syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 ---
 layout: post
 title: Xamarin.Forms DataGrid MVVM | SfDataGrid | Xamarin | Syncfusion
-description: Describes about how to use the Syncfusion Xamarin.Forms DataGrid in MVVM and use binding and commands to SfDataGrid properties.
+description: Describes about how to use the Syncfusion Xamarin.Forms DataGrid in MVVM, use binding and commands to SfDataGrid properties.
 platform: xamarin
 control: SfDataGrid
 documentation: UG